lezwon/PySonar/README.md

 ### Using Docker

 Using [Docker](https://www.docker.com) is the easiest way to get this running.

-1. Run `docker-compose up`.
-This will launch IPFS, the in-memory fake ethereum blockchain with the smart contract, [OpenMined mine.js](https://github.com/OpenMined/mine.js) and the jupyter notebooks
+1. Build the Capsule docker image using `sudo docker build ~/Capsule -t capsule_notebook` in [Capsule:dockerized](https://github.com/lezwon/Capsule/tree/dockerized)
-2. Open the the Jupyter notebooks on [http://localhost:8888](http://localhost:8888)
+2. Run `docker-compose up`.
+This will launch IPFS, the in-memory fake ethermint blockchain with the smart contract and the jupyter notebooks
-3. Step through the notebook and check the output of the previous `docker-compose up` to get some infos on what happens
+3. Open the the Jupyter notebooks on [http://localhost:8888](http://localhost:8888)

 ## Usage